SAP-samples/ui5-mdc-json-tutorial/ex6/readme.md

 Below is the code for the delegate.
 It extends the [`sap/ui/mdc/GeomapDelegate`](https://sdk.openui5.org/api/module:sap/ui/mdc/GeomapDelegate) and includes functions to extract properties from the JSON metadata provided in `JSONPropertyInfo.ts` in the model folder, add items to the geomap, delete items from the geomap, and revise the geomap's binding information.

 Thanks to TypeScript we can provide a delegate-specific interface for the payload, which clearly defines what content can be provided.
-In this case, the `bindingPath` is specified, so that the geomap knows from there to get its data.
+In this case, the `bindingPath` is specified, so that the geomap knows from where to get its data.
 Take a look at the implementation!
 ###### delegate/JSONGeomapDelegate.ts
 ```typescript
 import GeomapDelegate from "sap/ui/mdc/GeomapDelegate"